 Male Controlling Mechanisms: Three Anecdotes

 The desire to orchestrate the actions or even thoughts of a partner are by no means limited to the male gender.
 Indeed, in addition to exploitation of their seeming vulnerability, female domestic violence has been exposed as a long-concealed torment.
-Still, given the focus of this article, we will deal with male maneuvers.
+Still, given the focus of this article, we will deal with male manoeuvres.
 Each of the three following reflect the experiences of various women, when equality is meant to be essential to any successful relationship.

+- Firstly, there is the implicit awareness of a man’s greater overall physical strength.
+One woman felt no choice but to end what had appeared to be a potentially lasting bond, due to one menacing remark by her well-muscled partner.
 The man, during a dispute regarding interpretation of a classic poem they had been discussing, said, “If you weren’t a girl, I would hit you big-time, in order to end your stupidity.”
 Then, seeing her degree of alarm, he strove to regain her affection by enfolding her in his arms, saying, “Surely you know I will always be your protector.”

-2. Another woman became disconcerted when her partner said he understood they needed to be equal in every way, except physical intimacy.
+- Another woman became disconcerted when her partner said he understood they needed to be equal in every way, except physical intimacy.
 In that one avenue, his manhood should be preeminent.
 He dismissed her efforts to point out the incongruity between requests for affection and flat-out commands, by assuring her he would never ask more of her than he felt she could offer.

+- Lastly, a woman bought a bouquet of wildflowers at a nearby stand, hoping they would make a pretty centrepiece for her dining-room table.
 To her dismay, when her partner arrived for the dinner she had spent two hours preparing, his eyes went straight to the flowers.
 “Sweetheart,” he said, “don’t you know what an insult it is to a man if his woman buys herself flowers?
 If you wanted flowers, you should have asked me, and I would have bought you whatever you wished.
 Now, I feel degraded.”